Dijajana/english-for-designers/03-aboutness/case-study.md

 Then the "What we do" subpage
 ![shoptet's main page screenshot.](img/subpage.png)

-The redesign resulted in a more friendly and professional looking design.
+The redesign resulted in a more friendly and professional looking design which helps to build trust with the customers.